OraOpenSource/OXAR/README.md

   </tr>
 </table>
 ## Vagrant Port Mapping
-The following ports are mapped to the host and can be configured in [a relative link](Vagrantfile):
+The following ports are mapped to the host and can be configured in [Vagrantfile](Vagrantfile):
 <table>
   <tr>
     <th>Port</th>